 First Things First:

 Running iOS 8.4, 9.0 or 9.1?
-Update to the current iOS version! iOS versions 8.4, 9.0, and 9.1 break the brightness metadata reported by some iDevice cameras, resulting in incorrect exposure readings.
+Update to the latest iOS version your iDevice supports! iOS versions 8.4, 9.0, and 9.1 break the brightness metadata reported by some iDevice cameras, resulting in incorrect exposure readings.
 Cine Meter II 1.9 and newer versions have a workaround (“Use Computed Brightness”) which you should turn off after updating either iOS or Cine Meter to current versions.
 More details here.
-At present, all iDevices running current iOS 9 and iOS 10 versions work properly with “Use Computed Brightness” off.
+At present, all iDevices running iOS 9.3 or later versions work properly with “Use Computed Brightness” off.

 Can’t find Cine Meter II on the App Store?
 If you’re on an iPad running iOS 6 or newer, the App Store app defaults to showing only iPad apps.
 Select “iPhone Apps” at the top of the screen, and Cine Meter II should appear.